Elisabeth Borne: New French PM is a technocrat and Macron loyalist

 As labour minister during the Covid-19 pandemic, Ms Borne backed a range of measures to boost employment of the younger generation.

-Far from being an extrovert able to overshadow the president in any way, she is a safe pair of hands who Mr Macron can trust at a delicate time.
+Far from being an extrovert figure who could overshadow the president in any way, she is a safe pair of hands who Mr Macron can trust at a delicate time.

 "She's a real technocrat," said a union source who asked not to be named.